edwinsteele/wordspeak.org/posts/site-security-improvements.md

 # Outcome
 It took about 4 hours to make the changes, and after the changes were applied, this site [^ssi-1] moved from an A to an A+ on the Qualys SSL Report.
 The Mozilla Observatory tool gives the site an A+ and the SecurityHeaders.io validator gives it an A. My [nginx config is available on GitHub](https://github.com/edwinsteele/setup-scripts/tree/master/ansible/roles/webhost/files).

-[^ssi-1]: Actually, I use Cloudflare as a CDN, so I ran the tests against [my origin server](https://origin.wordspeak.org).
+[^ssi-1]: Actually, I use Cloudflare as a CDN, so I ran the tests against (my origin server).